Ellin-Fan/SquirrelTracker_group18/README.md

 Squirrel Tracker Django project (group 18) for Tools for Analytics course

-A Django app that import the 2018 Central Park Squirrel Census Data (https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw) and track squirrels' locations and behaviours.
+We are two students in Columbia Univerisity, and we have created a Django app which could be used to track squirrels' locations and behaviours in NYC Central Park.
+The data used in the app is imported from the 2018 Central Park Squirrel Census Data (https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw).

 The app supports the below function:
 1) adding a new sight